pocketworks/pocketworks-web-2017/_posts/blog/2017-01-13-giving-instant-gratification-to-increase-your-app-user-base.md

 Some of these techniques might seem obvious, but I’d bet 50p that the teams designing these apps made conscious decisions to invest in app features that keep users engaged and happy whilst the true value was “in the post”.

 ## Is this really important?
 User retention in apps is hugely important.
-Acquiring users isn't cheap, and losing them is just wasting that money, and significantly lowering their lifetime value to your business.
+Acquiring users can be expensive, so losing them is wasting that investment.
+And, there's more to it than acquisition costs.
+You're also significantly lowering the lifetime value of users, which means you're missing out on increased revenues or efficiency savings.

 If you’re looking for inspiration, here are some ways you could consider giving instant gratification.